WeizhenWang-1210/MetaVQA/README.md

 ```

 ## Preparation of the nuScenes Dataset
-As part of the MetaVQA-Datasets leverage nuScenes Dataset, we provide a brief tutorial to set it up.
+As part of the MetaVQA-Dataset leverage nuScenes Dataset, we provide a brief tutorial to set it up.
-Go to the (nuScenes official webpage)[https://www.nuscenes.org/nuscenes] download the dataset.
+Go to the [nuScenes official webpage](https://www.nuscenes.org/nuscenes) download the dataset.
 Additional, this website provides details on the dataset composition.

 Much of the data collection is done using the `nuScenes-Devkit`.
 We recommend starting a dedicated virtualized environments:
 ```bash